amnsbr/cubnm/docs/contribution.rst

 2. The ``rWWExSimGroup`` class must define a method called ``_set_default_params`` which as its name implies, sets the default values for the model free parameters.
 This method should populate the dictionary ``self.param_lists`` with the default values for each simulation (and in the case of regional parameters, each node in the simulation).
+    It accepts a parameter ``missing`` which if set to True (default), only should set parameters that are currently None in ``self.param_lists``.
     Note that it must also call the parent class method to set the default values for the other parameters shared between different types of models (currently only ``v``, conduction velocity, is shared between all models, and is used when conduction delays are applied which is not the default).
 The method should look like this: